Refereed RT2012 Papers in TNS

 2. Review the various guidelines and author tools under "Article Preparation and Submission".
 Many useful tips on writing, graphics, and the practical details of manuscript preparation are available there.

-3. Download the appropriate template (Microsoft Word, Unix LaTex2e, or Macintosh or Windows LaTex2e) under "Template for all Transactions."
+3. Download the appropriate template (Microsoft Word, Unix LaTex2e, or Macintosh or Windows LaTex2e) under "Template for Transactions."

 4. Prepare your manuscript using the template.